IngallsLabUW/phobos/README.md

 In the above table, the results have been given an m/z, rt, MS2, and ppm scores, which are used to create a total similarity score.
-Depending on the results, a mass feature is given a confidence rank and source (for the first step, either NA or Ingalls\_Standards).
-For more information about interpreting the MARS output, please jump to the bottom of this README to the “Interpreting Output” section.
+Depending on the results, a mass feature is given a confidence rank and source.
+For more information about interpreting the MARS output, please navigate to the “Interpreting Output” section.

 ------------------------------------------------------------------------